2025 Disney on the Yard Innovation Challenge Terms and Conditions

 e.
 Agree to and abide by these Terms and Disney’s decisions at all times.
 Failure to do so may result in disqualification of individual Team members or the entire Team.

 iii.
-For the avoidance of doubt, multiple Teams from each HBCU may register, be confirmed to participate in the Competition, submit Submissions, be eligible for Final Executive Presentations and Awards (as described below), however, Eligible Participants may not participate on more than one (1) Team and each Team must be made up of Eligible Participants from the same HBCU.
+For the avoidance of doubt, multiple Teams from each HBCU may register, participate and compete in the Competition, but each Eligible Participant may only participate on one (1) Team and each Team must be made up of Eligible Participants from the same HBCU.

 3. Registration Guidelines.
 To participate in this Competition, all Team members must register and submit the required registration documents as directed via the Competition Website by the Registration Deadline.
 Registrations submitted after the Registration Deadline, incomplete and/or that do not comply with registration requirements set forth via the Competition Website, including, but not limited to, enrollment verification letters that do not clearly indicate each Eligible Participant’s current enrollment status and undergraduate standing, may be disqualified and the Team member submitting such late or non-conforming registration may not be eligible to participate in the Competition.